 Eriksberg Hotel & Nature Reserve

-At Utsikten (The View) was some of the landscape formed by the ice age more than 13,000 years ago.
-When the ice was at its thickest, the landscape was covered with 3-km thick ice.
-If the ice caught a crack in a rock as it headed south, it would pull the rock apart.
+At Utsikten (The View), some of the landscape was formed by the ice age more than 13,000 years ago.
+When the ice was at its thickest, the landscape was covered with 3 kms of thick ice.
+When the ice caught a crack in a rock as it headed south, it would pull the rock apart.
 The big stone block you can see on the Island outside Utsikten, is a so-called erratic boulder dragged here by the inland ice, and known by the local population as ‘the White Horse’.
 It is also known as a giant’s throw, as people believed a giant had thrown it here.